-Powerful quake causes damage in Anchorage; no injuries reported
+Powerful quake rattles Anchorage; roads and bridges hardest hit

 The city’s schools were evacuated and parents were notified to pick up their children.

-Reporting by Yereth Rosen; Additional reporting by Gabriella Borter in New York; Writing by Peter Szekely in New York; Editing by Bill Tarrant and Leslie Adler
+Reporting by Yereth Rosen in Anchorage; Additional reporting by Gabriella Borter in New York and Steve Gorman in Los Angeles; Writing by Peter Szekely in New York; Editing by Bill Tarrant and Leslie Adler